-a piece of homemade tiramisu cake on a plate with a fork
+a slice of homemade tiramisu cake on a plate with a bite taken out of the corner with a fork

 This post may contain affiliate links.
 Read my disclosure policy.